 From time to time in the future, we may sell or divest certain other components of our business.
 These divestitures may be undertaken for a number of reasons, including to generate proceeds to pay down debt, or as a result of a determination that the specified asset will provide inadequate returns to us, that the asset no longer serves a strategic purpose in connection with our business or that the asset may be more valuable to a third-party.
 The timing of such sales or divestitures may not be entirely within our control.
 For example, we may need to quickly divest assets to satisfy immediate cash requirements, or we may be forced to sell certain assets prior to canvassing the market or at a time when market conditions for valuations or for financing for buyers are unfavorable.
-Such sales or divestitures may not be able to identify buyers for certain of our assets, particularly given the difficulty that potential acquirers may face in obtaining financing, or we may face opposition from municipalities or communities to a disposition or the proposed buyer.
+Such sales or divestitures may result in proceeds to us in an amount less than we expect or less than our assessment of the value of those assets.
+We also may not be able to identify buyers for certain of our assets, particularly given the difficulty that potential acquirers may face in obtaining financing, or we may face opposition from municipalities or communities to a disposition or the proposed buyer.
 Any sale of our assets could result in a loss on divestiture.
 Any of the foregoing would have an adverse effect on our business and results of operations.